berthelemy/mark.berthelemy.net/collections/_posts/2013-10-19-text-messages-as-part-of-your-communications-strategy.md

 </p>

 <p dir="ltr">
-  Given the prominence of technology in my daily lives, it&#8217;s very easy to become preoccupied with the latest hardware and software and fail to recognise some fantastic opportunities to utilise existing technologies.
+  Given the prominence of technology in our daily lives, it&#8217;s very easy to become preoccupied with the latest hardware and software and fail to recognise some fantastic opportunities to utilise existing technologies.
 </p>

 <p dir="ltr">